solidity-docs/tr-turkish/docs/introduction-to-smart-contracts.rst

         }
     }

-Bu sözleşmede bazı yeni kavramlar tanıtılıyor, hadi hepsini teker teker inceleyelim.

-``address public minter;`` satırı :ref:`address<address>` türündeki bir durum değişkenini tanımlıyor.
-``address`` değişken türü, herhangi bir aritmetik işlemin uygulanmasına izin vermeyen 160 bitlik bir değerdir.
-Sözleşmelerin adreslerini veya :ref:`harici hesaplar<accounts>`'a ait bir anahtar çiftinin teki olan public key hash'ini saklamak için uygundur.

-``public`` anahtar sözcüğü otomatik olarak durum değişkeninin mevcut değerine sözleşme dışından da erişmenizi sağlayan bir fonksiyonu oluşturur.
-Bu anahtar kelime olmadan, diğer sözleşmelerin bu değişkene erişme yolu yoktur.
-Derleyici tarafından oluşturulan fonksiyonun kodu aşağıdakine eşdeğerdir (şimdilik ``external`` ve ``view`` i göz ardı edin):
+This contract introduces some new concepts, let us go through them one by one.

+The line ``address public minter;`` declares a state variable of type :ref:`address<address>`.
+The ``address`` type is a 160-bit value that does not allow any arithmetic operations.
+It is suitable for storing addresses of contracts, or a hash of the public half of a keypair belonging to :ref:`external accounts<accounts>`.

+The keyword ``public`` automatically generates a function that allows you to access the current value of the state variable from outside of the contract.
+Without this keyword, other contracts have no way to access the variable.
+The code of the function generated by the compiler is equivalent to the following (ignore ``external`` and ``view`` for now):

 .. code-block:: solidity

     function minter() external view returns (address) { return minter; }

-Yukarıdaki gibi bir fonksiyonu koda kendiniz de ekleyebilirsiniz, fakat aynı isimde olan bir fonksiyon ve durum değişkeniniz olur.
-Bunu yapmanıza gerek yoktur, bu işi derleyici sizin yerinize halleder.
+You could add a function like the above yourself, but you would have a function and state variable with the same name.
+You do not need to do this, the compiler figures it out for you.

 .. index:: mapping

-Diğer satır olan ``mapping (address => uint) public balances;`` de bir public durum değişkeni oluşturuyor, fakat bu değişken biraz daha karmaşık bir veri yapısına sahip. ref:`mapping <mapping-types>` türü adresleri :ref:`unsigned integers <integers>` ile eşler.

-Mappingler, her olası anahtarın başlangıçtan itibaren var olduğu ve bayt temsilinin tamamı sıfır olan bir değerle eşlendiği şekilde sanal bir şekilde başlatılan `hash tabloları <https://en.wikipedia.org/wiki/Hash_table>`_ olarak görülebilir.
+The next line, ``mapping (address => uint) public balances;`` also creates a public state variable, but it is a more complex datatype.
+The :ref:`mapping <mapping-types>` type maps addresses to :ref:`unsigned integers <integers>`.

+Mappings can be seen as `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_ which are virtually initialised such that every possible key exists from the start and is mapped to a value whose byte-representation is all zeros.
 However, it is neither possible to obtain a list of all keys of a mapping, nor a list of all values.
 Record what you added to the mapping, or use it in a context where this is not needed.
 Or even better, keep a list, or use a more suitable data type.